100 g Kalamata olives, pitted and roughly chopped

 parmesan to garnish

-1. Arrange the olives on a paper lined multi-purpose tray, place on Shelf position 2.
+1. Arrange the olives on a paper lined universal tray, place on shelf level 2.

 Select Combination Mode:

-1. Oil and season the beef brisket and place onto a multi-purpose with roasting and grilling insert on Shelf position 2.
+1. Oil and season the beef brisket and place onto a universal with roasting and grilling insert on Shelf position 2.
+Select Combination Mode:

 3. Add remaining ingredients and mix well to combine.
 Refrigerate until needed